kumahq/kuma-website/app/_src/networking/transparent-proxy/kubernetes.md

 In Kubernetes mode, {{ Kuma }} offers three methods to adjust the configuration.
 Each can be used on its own or combined with others if needed.

 {% warning %}
-It’s best to stick to one method whenever possible.
+{{ Important }}It’s best to stick to one method whenever possible.
 Using more than one can make things more complicated and harder to troubleshoot, as it may not be clear where each setting comes from.
 If you need to combine methods, check the [**Order of precedence**  section](#order-of-precedence) to see what the final configuration will look like based on the priority of each setting.
 {% endwarning %}

 ### Control plane runtime configuration